Table of Contents

 If I have already had COVID-19, do I need to get vaccinated?

 Yes.
-Even if you already have had COVID-19, you should still get vaccinated.
+Even if you already have had COVID, you should still get vaccinated.
 At this point, it is unclear how long natural immunity lasts to COVID-19, and there have been several documented cases of reinfection.
-Additionally, some studies have suggested that vaccination may confer stronger immunity than natural infection.
+Additionally, several studies have suggested that vaccination may confer stronger immunity than natural infection.
 Therefore, it is recommended that even if you have been infected, you should get vaccinated.
 There is no recommended time period after infection that you need to wait before vaccination.
-If you were previously treated with passive antibodies (i.e., convalescent plasma), you must wait 90 days after treatment before getting vaccinated or else the vaccine may not be effective.
+If you were treated with passive antibodies (i. e. convalescent plasma), you must wait 90 days after treatment before getting vaccinated.
+If you do not, the vaccine may not be effective.

 Will the COVID-19 vaccine be more effective than the seasonal influenza vaccine?